pingcap/community/votes/0563-mjonss-as-tidb-reviewer.md

 ## Proposal

 [@mjonss](https://github.com/mjonss) has been working on `pingcap/tidb` for the past half year.
 His work covers several TiDB components(planner, executor, privileges and security, usability...).
 Also, he gave a lot of good suggestions in the review comments.
-I think @mjonss shows his qualification as a review of `pingcap/tidb` repository.
+I think @mjonss shows his qualification as a reviewer of `pingcap/tidb` repository.
 The details of his contributions are listed as follow:

 * [Authored pull requests](https://github.com/pingcap/tidb/commits?author=mjonss).
 * [Reviewed pull requests](https://github.com/pingcap/tidb/pulls?q=is%3Apr+reviewed-by%3Amjonss)